mdeutsch13/myproject/README.md

 blah blah blah this is what i gonna do in this project
 ![Workflow](pictures/ProjectWorkFlow.png)
 ### Data description
+The data used in this analysis is CAN data from field testing.
+This data comes

 What kind of data is avialble?
 How is your data collected?
 Are there any concerns about the data?
 Which data is the most relevant?
 Is the data easy to acccess?
 Will the data change over time?
 What needs to be done to the data to get it ready for any downstream analysis?